When comparing diversity in TV versus film, it’s no contest. We’re focusing on the positive by honoring the diverse TV series we know and love.

 We’re here to give props to the TV series that have made small but significant breakthroughs in minority casting.
 Some of these series break the mold, others just cast diverse actors because they work in the roles.
 Diversity is a valuable asset to any storyteller, and TV is beginning to bring those stories to life for us.

-So with the help of my co-editors Cody Schultz and Sandy Perez, we’ve put our favorite diverse shows in alphabetical order, because there’s only one true winner when minorities are showcased on TV – and that’s the viewers.
+So with the help of my co-editors Cody Schultz and Sandy Casanova, we’ve put our favorite diverse shows in alphabetical order, because there’s only one true winner when minorities are showcased on TV – and that’s the viewers.